Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 To start, open up the following website: https://atvlauncher.trekgonewild.de/index.php

-All of the magic happens in the top section, so I’m going to walk you through an example for creating a shortcut to the Amazon Appstore.
+All of the magic happens in the top section, so I will walk you through an example for creating a shortcut to the Amazon Appstore.

 App Name: This is what you’re going to name your shortcut.
-It can be whatever you like, but it makes sense to name it something similar to the app itself.
+It can be whatever you like, but it makes sense to call it something similar to the app itself.

 You have a maximum of fifteen characters to work with.
 You can use any of the following special characters: A-Z, a-z, 0-9, -, ., &, +, ␣, |